 How Many Days Should you Spend in Takayama?

-If you wish to explore only within the city itself, you can easily see Takayama in only 1 days/2 nights.
+If you wish to only explore within the city itself, you can easily see Takayama in only 1 day/2 nights.
 However, our recommendation is that you give yourself at least 3 full days so that you can include some day trips to the beautiful villages close by as well.

 Best Things to do in Takayama

-We share 6 Takayama attractions that we highly recommend you include in your itinerary (suggested itinerary included towards the bottom of the post).
+We share 6 Takayama attractions that we highly recommend you include in your itinerary, and we have made suggestions towards the bottom of the post.

 1. Stroll Around Takayama Sanmachi (Takayama Old Town)

-Close to the shopping district and Morning Markets is Takayama Old Town, the second you get to the area you will understand why it has that nickname.
+Close to the shopping district and morning markets is Takayama Old Town, and the second you get to the area you will understand why it has that nickname.
 The streets are lined with rows of 200 to 300-year-old wooden latticed buildings!

 Venturing south in Old Town will bring you to Sannomachi Street, which is one of the loveliest streets in the area.